tsmodels/tsmarch/README.md

 ## Installation

-The package can be installed from CRAN or the [tsmodels](github.com/tsmodels/) github repo:
+The package can be installed from CRAN (when published) or the [tsmodels](github.com/tsmodels/) github repo:

 ``` r